jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 allows us to practice in a pure and focused way, without the distractions of physical reality.

-As with these other techniques, incorporating visualization into practice is reported to dramatically increase the speed of learning.
+As with all of these techniques, incorporating visualization into practice is reported to dramatically increase the speed of learning.

 ### Variety in repetition

-Studies show that repeatedly practicing the same thing over and over is actually harmful in several ways.
+Studies show that repeatedly practicing the same thing over and over is actually harmful in many ways.
 Instead of mindless repetition, a more effective approach is to analyze a particular subject and practice it from multiple angles.